espressif/esp-idf/examples/system/ipc/ipc_isr/README.md

 | Supported Targets | ESP32 | ESP32-S3 |
 | ----------------- | ----- | -------- |

-# Hi-priority IPC example
+# IPC ISR Example

-This example demonstrates how to use Hi-priority IPC, it is based on Hi-priority interrupt (level 4).
-This feature can be useful in case when need quickly to get the state of the other CPU (consult the [Hi-priority IPC](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ipc.html#hi-priority-ipc)).
-In the `asm_funcs.S` file are functions that will be run on the other core.
-The function should be fairly simple that can be written in assembler.
+This example demonstrates how to use the IPC ISR feature (which allows an IPC to run in the context of a High Priority Interrupt).
+The level of the IPC ISR interrupt depends on the `CONFIG_ESP_SYSTEM_CHECK_INT_LEVEL` option.
+The IPC ISR feature can be useful in cases where users need to quickly get the state of the other CPU (consult the [IPC documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/ipc.html)).
+The `asm_funcs.S` file contains the callback that will be run on the other core.
+The callback should be fairly simple and must be entirely in assembly.

-The first asm function `get_ps_other_cpu()` demonstrates a simple way of usage, it returns the PS register of other core.
+The first assembly callback `get_ps_other_cpu()` demonstrates a callback that simply returns the `PS` register of other core.

-The second asm function `extended_ipc_isr_asm()` demonstrates way when need to do some complex operations on other core, for this, save registers to the buffer (regs[]) making them available for use.
-Then using passed arguments (in[]) do some work and write the result to out[].
-At the end recover saved registers.
+The second assembly callback `extended_ipc_isr_asm()` demonstrates a more complex callback that uses a buffer (provided as the callback's argument) to save some registers and return multiple values from the callback.
+The callback's `void *arg` points to a buffer containing the following:
+  - `uint32_t regs[];` that gives the callback an area to save some of the CPUs registers.
+Saving the registers gives the callback more scratch registers to use.
+  - `uint32_t in[];` that gives the callback multiple input arguments
+  - `uint32_t out[];` that gives the callback multiple output arguments

+The `extended_ipc_isr_asm()` callback will simply save/restore registers to/from `regs[]`, then use the arguments passed by `in[]` to do some work, then write the results to `out[]`.

 ## How to use example